hankcs/HanLP/README.md

 ### Part-of-Speech Tagging

-Taggers take list of tokens as input, then outputs one tag for each token.
+Taggers take lists of tokens as input, then outputs one tag for each token.

 ```python
 >>> tagger = hanlp.load(hanlp.pretrained.pos.CTB5_POS_RNN_FASTTEXT)